paulminhdai/minh-dai-wedding/DATABASE_SETUP_GUIDE.md

 The script will:
 1. ✅ Create backup of original files
 2. ✅ Load existing RSVPs and guests
-3. ✅ Create guest records in Supabase
+3. ✅ Create guest records in Supabase (defaults to 'mutual' side)
-4. ✅ Convert and import RSVP data
+4. ✅ Convert and import RSVP data (without dietary restrictions)
 5. ✅ Set up event attendance records
 6. ✅ Verify migration success

+> **Note**: Existing guests will default to 'mutual' side.
+You can update them in the admin dashboard.

 ### 3. Verify Migration